TheRustifyer/hacker_game/README.md

 # Hacker Game

 Hey there everyone, and welcome to Hacker Game.
-This is a commnad line game made it by @pyzyryab, original from the Udemy's http://gdev.tv/urcgithub course.
+This is a commnad line game, taken from the Udemy's [C++ and Unreal Engine](http://gdev.tv/urcgithub) course.

 ## History